GreenfishK/DataCitation/README.md

 whereas latter make use of data provided by former.
 We illustrate their use cases in [Use Cases and system components](#Use&#32;Cases&#32;and&#32;system&#32;components).
-However, these actors will most probably not interact with the rdf_data_citation package itself but rather use GUIs to accomplish their use case goals.
+However, these actors will most probably not interact with the rdf_data_citation package itself but rather use (graphical) interfaces, which make use of the RDF Data Citation API services, to accomplish their use case goals (see component diagram in chapter [Use Cases and system components](#Use&#32;Cases&#32;and&#32;system&#32;components)).
 This python API can therefore be easily integrated into other projects, such as landing pages or GUIs for querying and citing data.
-In [Usage](#Usage) we provide code snippets for all the major use cases and actors.
+In [Usage](#Usage) we provide code snippets for all the previously described use cases.
 This project can be built from scratch or installed directly from anaconda.org as shown in [Installation](#Installation).
 Last, if you notice any bugs or major issues please use https://github.com/GreenfishK/DataCitation/issues to report